whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 ### How Can People Follow Their Nation's Laws Without Obedience?

 Every nation has laws, whether the nation is healthy or not.
 But when the laws work for everyone, there's no need for obedience.

 In healthy cultures, no one forces laws on anybody else that they don't like.
 In addition, _everyone is expected to uphold their laws, not obey them._ In this way, they have laws they follow, but no obedience.
 Everyone is expected to have the same spiritual strength as Jesus Christ to stand for what's right no matter what.

+"Obeying a leader" happens when people do not like the laws or orders they're given, or don't like how the laws are unjustly enforced, but they do what they're told because they would be punished otherwise.
+"Following a leader" happens when people like the leader's directions.
+There is no threat involved.
+For example, the crowds of people who listened to Jesus _followed_ his spiritual leadership without any pressure or coercion because they valued his teachings and service, but they were forced to _obey_ Roman authorities whose leadership they didn't like, because they were threatened with punishment for disobeying.**

 So how can a nation have leaders if people refuse to obey?
 It's simple: no one obeys their leaders in healthy cultures.
 They _choose_ the leader whose direction they value, and if that leader begins to disappoint them, they choose a different leader.
 As Haudenosaunee man Segwalise said, the leaders are "there by the will of the people and when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]